-2. Endorses the report of the Executive Committee of the Programme of the United Nations High Commissioner for Refugees on the work of its seventy-third session;
+2. Endorses the report of the Executive Committee of the Programme of the United Nations High Commissioner for Refugees on the work of its seventy-fourth session;

-3. Recognizes the relevance of the Executive Committee's practice of adopting conclusions, welcomes the adoption of a conclusion on mental health and psychosocial support at the seventy-third session of the Executive Committee, and encourages the Executive Committee to continue this process;
+3. Recognizes the relevance of the Executive Committee's practice of adopting conclusions, welcomes the adoption of a multi-year workplan for the Executive Committee conclusions at its seventy-fourth session, and encourages the Executive Committee to continue the process of adopting conclusions;

-4. Reaffirms the 1951 Convention relating to the Status of Refugees3 and the 1967 Protocol thereto4 as the foundation of the international refugee protection regime, recognizes the importance of their full and effective application by States parties and the values they embody, notes with satisfaction that 149 States are now parties to one or both instruments, encourages States not parties to consider acceding to those instruments and States particular, the importance of full respect for the principle of non-refoulement, and recognizes that a number of States not parties to the international refugee instruments have shown a generous approach to hosting refugees;
+4. Reaffirms the 1951 Convention relating to the Status of Refugees3 and the 1967 Protocol thereto4 as the foundation of the international refugee protection regime, recognizes the importance of their full and effective application by States parties and the values they embody, notes with satisfaction that 149 States are now parties to one or both instruments, encourages States not parties to consider acceding to those instruments and States parties with reservations to give consideration to withdrawing them, underlines, in particular, the importance of full respect for the principle of non-refoulement, and recognizes that a number of States not parties to the international refugee instruments have shown a generous approach to hosting refugees;